The new feature helps real estate owners comply with New York City’s Local Law 97 and avoid financial penalties

 Measurabl’s Compliance Monitoring feature does more than track which buildings are at risk of incurring fines—it helps owners chart the best course of action to decarbonize their buildings and mitigate inevitable financial risks.

-Compliance Monitoring is now available to Premium Tier customers.
-To learn more about how to improve data coverage and other capabilities available to Measurabl Premium users, schedule a demo or contact your Customer Success Manager today.
+To learn more about how to improve data coverage, schedule a demo or contact your Customer Success Manager today.